watermelon-addict/IM-Study-on-Sea-Ice/README.md

 </figure>

-The weights of Q, K, V are trained to learn the relationship between different parts of the inputs; the transformer outputs can be fed to various downstream task, e.g. a multi-layer perceptron (MLP) [77] for image classification.
+The weights of $Q, K, V$ are trained to learn the relationship between different parts of the inputs; the transformer outputs can be fed to various downstream task, e.g. a multi-layer perceptron (MLP) [77] for image classification.
 <br/>
 In this study, we will build three neural networks—a simple CNN from scratch, a much deeper fine-tuned ResNet, and a ViT—and apply each of them to solve the inverse Ising problem independently.
 <br/><br/>